-The Company has determined to hold stockholder advisory votes on our executive compensation (i.e. the "say on pay" vote) on an annual basis, as we believe holding this vote annually provides an effective way to obtain current information on stockholder sentiment about the Company executive compensation program.
+The Company has determined to hold stockholder advisory votes on our executive compensation (i.e. the "say on pay" vote) on an annual basis, as we believe holding this vote annually provides an effective way to obtain current information on stockholder sentiment about the Company's executive compensation program.
 Additionally, while the say on pay vote is a formal means for soliciting stockholder feedback, the Company welcomes the opportunity to engage with stockholders at any time.
+The Company notes it has received historically high approval rates on its say on pay votes, receiving approximately 98% of all votes cast (excluding broker non-votes) in favor of its say on pay proposal at its 2023 annual meeting.